huggingface/transformers/examples/research_projects/codeparrot/README.md

 During preprocessing the dataset is downloaded and stored locally as well as caches of the computations.
 Make sure you have more than 500GB free disk space to execute it.

 ### Pretokenization
 The tokenization of the data might be slow during the training especially for small models.
-We provide code to pretokenize the data beforehand in `scripts/pretokenizing.py`, but we mention that this step is optional.
-The dataset is downloaded and stored locally but the tokenized data is directly pushed to the hub.
+We provide code to pretokenize the data beforehand in `scripts/pretokenizing.py`, but this step is optional.
+The dataset is downloaded and stored locally and the tokenized data is pushed to the hub.
 The tokenized clean [train](https://huggingface.co/datasets/loubnabnl/tokenized-codeparrot-train) and [validation](https://huggingface.co/datasets/loubnabnl/tokenized-codeparrot-valid) datasets are available if you want to use them directly.

 To execute the pretokenization, for the clean train data for instance, run the following command:
 ```bash